ndjstn/ndjstn.github.io/README.md

 echo "Report saved to $output_file"
 ```

+Immediately I bumped into 2 issues.
+The towers were vile, so I had to scrub them and vaccum out the dust bunnies.
+The second was that there was no hard drive.
+I have done small data recovery projects for people I know and relatives helping to recover lost photos of loved ones and important documents.
+This is important as I had quite a few old hard drives [lying around](https://www.thingiverse.com/thing:3399582).
+I needed to ensure that there was no data on it so I plugged it in using a usb to sata cable.
+Then I would use an absoulutely wonderful tool called [testdisk](https://www.cgsecurity.org/).
+Now I had a drive to work with.

 # Material Sourcing

 After checking all the machines out and looking over that box of components I said that I would use one day and finnaly did, this is what I need: